project-chip/connectedhomeip/docs/silabs/thread/CHIP_TOOL.md

 > remain at the default set value.

 > For commissioning commands (bleThread, bleWifi) NODE_ID will be randomized if
-> it is the same as the last paring
+> it is the same as the last pairing

 > When the startThread command is used, THREAD_DATA_SET will be assigned with
 > the right operation dataset for the created Thread Network.